Șoldănești District: Climate

-The climate is temperate continental, average temperature of January −4.50 °C, 21.00 °C in July, the average annual precipitation is 500–560 mm.
-Average wind speed 4–6 m\s.
+The climate is temperate continental, with average temperature in January −4.5 C, and 21 C in July; the average annual precipitation is 500–560 mm.
+The average wind speed is 4–6 m/s.

 Fauna

-The fauna of the district is typical of Central Europe is characterized by: foxes, hedgehogs, hares, wild boars, deer, wildcats and wolves.
-Of birds there are: quail, egrets, hawks, storks, crows, seagulls and others.
+The fauna of the district is typical of Central Europe; it is characterized by: foxes, hedgehogs, hares, wild boars, deer, wildcats, and wolves.
+Birds include: quail, egrets, hawks, storks, crows, seagulls, and others.

 Flora

-Forests occupy 19.3% of the district and are complemented by oak, ash, lime, hornbeam, acacia and others.
-Plants include: nettle, fescue, clover, wormwood, bells and others.
+Forests occupy 19.3% of the district and are complemented by oak, ash, lime, hornbeam, acacia, and others.
+Plants include: nettle, fescue, clover, wormwood, bells, and others.

 Natural resources

-The main mineral resources located in the district stands metallic resources, most of the stock is near the Mihuleni – limestone.
-Olişcani deposits – gravel.
-Soldanesti, Olişcani, Mihuleni, Vadul Raşcov – clay.
-Alcedar, Dobruşa, Răspopeni – sand.
+The main mineral resources located in the district are metallic resources.
+Most of the stock is near Mihuleni – limestone.
+Olișcani deposits – gravel. Șoldănești, Olișcani, Mihuleni, Vadul-Rașcov – clay.
+Alcedar, Dobrușa, Răspopeni – sand.

 Rivers

-The district is located in the Nistru River basin, the river Ciorna is the main river in the district.
-You meet many sources of drinking water, groundwater is at depths between 0.5 m and 10–15 m.
+The district is located in the Nistru River basin; the river Ciorna is the main river in the district.
+There are many sources of drinking water; groundwater is at depths between 0.5 m and 10–15 m.